 Make sure the patient has a thorough exam and medicine review.

 - The cause of the behavior may be a common condition, such as constipation, infection, vision or hearing problems, sleep problems, or pain.

-- Many drugs and drug combinations can cause confusion and agitation in older people.
+- Many medicines and combinations of medicines can cause confusion and agitation in older people.

 Talk to a behavior specialist.

-This person can help you find nondrug ways to deal with the problem.
+A specialist can help you find ways to handle the problem without medicines.
 For example, when someone is startled, they may become agitated.
 It may help to warn the person before you touch them.

-Talk to your healthcare provider about the following drugs that have been approved for treatment of disruptive behaviors:
+Talk to your healthcare provider about the following medicines.
+They have been approved for treatment of disruptive behaviors.

-- Drugs that slow mental decline in dementia.
+- Medicines that slow mental decline in dementia.

-- Antidepressants for people who have a history of depression or who are depressed as well as anxious.
+- Antidepressants, for people with a history of depression or who are depressed and anxious.

 Consider antipsychotic drugs if: